zapds/clausevader/README.md

 # ⚖️ ClauseVader – The Sith-Lord Contract Analyzer

-ClauseVader is an AI-powered contract analysis tool where the intelligence of GPT-4 meets the might of the dark side.
-Upload your contracts, extract meaningful clauses, understand their implications, and chat with your very own Sith Lord legal assistant.
+ClauseVader is an AI-powered legal analysis tool that merges the power of GPT-4 with the mystique of the dark side.
+Upload any `.pdf` or `.docx` contract, and ClauseVader will break it down into understandable clauses, evaluate its risks and fairness, and even let you chat with your very own Sith Lord legal assistant.

 > “You may upload the agreement… but it does not favor you.” – ClauseVader